tonykingnz/hugapi-acme-api/README.md

 #### Installation using Docker:

-You can simply run the docker image with docker-compose:
+You can simply run the docker image with docker-compose (make sure [Docker](https://www.docker.com) is installed):

 > docker-compose up -d